 It is the policy of the University to comply with the income tax withholding and reporting requirements established by the Internal Revenue Service (IRS), the California Franchise Tax Board (FTB), and local tax authorities.
-The University also withholds FICA taxes (i.e., Social Security and Medicare taxes) on wages paid to its employees.
-In addition, the University complies with the withholding and reporting requirements established by other states in connection with employees who are hired or assigned to work outside of California.
+The University also complies with the withholding and reporting requirements established by other states and localities in connection with employees who are hired or assigned to work outside of California.

 REASON FOR POLICY

 This Policy summarizes the withholding and reporting requirements for payments made to individuals who are U.S citizens or resident aliens.
 Such payments are made through the University’s accounts payable (AP), payroll, and student systems, in accordance with regulations published by the IRS and the FTB.